nponeccop/HNC/README.md

 - C++ pretty printer (almost)
 - A Boost.Build plugin to integrate .hn files into C++ projects

+## Advances as of Mar 8 2017

+- Split Parser and Unifier into separate self-contained components
+- Joined efforts with https://groupoid.space and https://github.com/ptol/oczor projects
+- Working on extracting other components to make HNC a sort of toy compiler construction framework
+- Working on loop generation

-## Recent advances as of Jul 21 2015
+## Advances as of Jul 21 2015

 - Fixed almost all optimizer bugs
-- Working on loop generation

 ## What is not done